Observation of Volkov-Pankratov states in topological HgTe heterojunctions using high-frequency compressibility: Theory

 \subsection{Numerical $k \cdot P$ treatment of surface states}

 To complement the previous analytical study, we have performed a numerical study of the band structure of an HgTe/CdTe interface, based on a $k.P$ model.
-Our numerical approach amounts discretizing a standard Kane model for the $6$ bands $\Gamma_{6,\pm 1/2} , \Gamma_{8,\pm 1/2},\Gamma_{8,\pm 3/2}$ hamiltonian with known parameters for HgTe and CdTe from the literature \cite{Novik:2005}.
-This Kane model is then discretized, with parameters interpolating between their values in both materials over a distance $\xi$, corresponding to the size of the interface.
+Our numerical approach amounts to discretizing a standard Kane model for the $6$ bands $\Gamma_{6,\pm 1/2} , \Gamma_{8,\pm 1/2},\Gamma_{8,\pm 3/2}$ hamiltonian with parameters for HgTe and CdTe known from the literature [\onlinecite{Novik2005prb}].
+The parameters of the model is interpolate between their values in both materials over a distance $\xi$, corresponding to the size of the interface.
 This description incorporates the stress induced by the lattice mismatch through a Bir-Pikus term.
 The resulting band structure is shown in Fig.\ref{fig8}, where the color encodes the eigenstate's density around the HgTe/CdTe interface.
 The band structure is calculated for an HgTe thickness of $70\;\mathrm{nm}$ and $\xi=5\;\mathrm{nm}$.
 Note that this band structure is obtained at zero electric field and using CdTe ($2\Delta_2\simeq1.5\;\mathrm{eV}$) as a capping layer boundary.
-We find a massive surface subband at $1\;\mathrm{eV}$ which is accompanied by a strong depletion of the bulk state amplitude in the surface layer that confirms the above picture of high energy surface states (MSSs).
+We find a massive surface subband at $1\;\mathrm{eV}$ which is accompanied by a strong depletion of the bulk state amplitude in the surface layer that confirms the above picture of high energy surface states (VPS).
 The excitation energy is quite large (still smaller than $2\Delta_2$) and found to be sensitive to the detail of the shape of the smooth interface.
 This is consistent with the analytical approach of section \ref{effectivetheory} which focussed on a linear interpolation between the two materials and neglects asymmetry between the two materials beyond the gap inversion.
-We stress that these MSSs are predicted at zero electric field, and assume that they follow the electric field dependence predicted by the approach of section \ref{effectivetheory}.
+We stress that these VPS are predicted at zero electric field, and assume that they follow the electric field dependence predicted by the approach of section \ref{effectivetheory}, as corroborated by Ref. [\onlinecite{Tchoumakov2017arXiv}].